Migrant deaths in Rio Grande intensify tensions between Texas, Biden administration over crossings

 Over the summer, thousands of people were crossing illegally into the U.S. through Eagle Pass.
 The numbers subsided but again rose in December when thousands of migrants overwhelmed federal resources.
 But a sharp decrease was noted at the start of January after Mexico stepped up immigration enforcement.

-The city owns the 50-acre (20-hectare) park, but it is used by the state Department of Public Safety and the Texas Military Department to patrol border crossings.
+The 50-acre (20-hectare) park is owned by the city, but it is used by the state Department of Public Safety and the Texas Military Department to patrol border crossings.
 Earlier this week, Eagle Pass Mayor Rolando Salinas questioned why the state closed the park now, since daily apprehensions in the region have fallen in recent weeks.
 He said the state gave city officials no warning and offered no timetable on when the park would reopen.

 On Friday, the Justice Department told the U.S. Supreme Court that Texas had taken control of Shelby Park and was not letting Border Patrol agents enter.
 Texas acknowledged seizing the city park but told the court the the federal government had mischaracterized its actions and that it was trying to resolve any disputes over access.